 Bonjour tout le monde !

-Time to follow on from my last post a couple of weeks ago, where I talked about a common misconception (myth) about learning a language online.
+Time to follow on from my last post a month ago, where I talked about a common misconception (myth) about learning a language online.
 That myth was that online courses are pretty much just text books online.
 The basic argument is that with the rapid increases in technology over the last few years the interactive components of a well-designed e-learning course are a long way removed from (and superior to) a text book, and if proper use is made of the extra functionality available online then it’s also a more efficient and enjoyable learning experience.

 This week I want to look at another myth, that studying a new language in a classroom is better than studying online.

 Having used both methods to (attempt to) learn a new language, I can say that both approaches have their pro’s and con’s.
 There’s no doubt that some people will be better suited to an online environment than a classroom, although in my experience, a mix of both can be a very effective way of learning a new language (or anything for that matter).
 These days online learning has arguably leaped a long way ahead of what can be offered in a traditional classroom setting.